Main characters: Main Characters

-- Character Filibuster: Due to her job, she gets to preach upon the characters fault, and due to those characters' Chaotic Neutral tendency, they have tons of faults.
+- Character Filibuster: Due to her job, she gets to preach upon the characters faults, and this being Touhou, they tend to have a lot of them.
 One might suspect that she is basically ZUN's in-story speaker.

 - Celestial Bureaucracy: She's a judge in the "Ministry of Right and Wrong" which runs Heaven and Hell, assigned to a jurisdiction that includes Gensokyo.

 - Clap Your Hands If You Believe: Komachi states in Oriental Sacred Place she started out as a Ksitigarbha, a statue of a Buddha who pledged to remain in Hell saving sinners as long as they existed, and the gathering of belief (one of the greatest sources of power in Gensokyo) turned her into a true deity.

 - Compassionate Critic: While she certainly seems to want people to be good, her preferred method of encouraging this is to point out all their flaws in great detail.
 This is apparently a trait of all Yama.

 - Depending on the Artist: Infamously so.
 Eiki's depiction varies from artist to artist across various material, going from "As tall as Komachi" to a a full-blown Token Mini-Moe.